DallasMcNeil/Block-Keeper/docs/doc.md

 ### Blind Events

 If the current event is blindfolded, the timer will have a few notable differences.
 Inspection will be disabled and at the end of the solve, you will be prompted to input the result before seeing the time.
+Default blind events have 2 splits.

+### Time Splits

-If enabled, a memorisation and execution split can be recorded.
-Pressing the timer key(s) during the solve will not stop the timer but will store the time as a split.
-Pressing it again will stop the timer and display the overall time along with the memorisation and execution time.
+If enabled, time splits can be recorded.
+Pressing any key during the solve will not stop the timer but will store the time as a split.
+Multiple splits can be stored before the timer is stopped.
+For example, 4 time splits could be used in a 3x3x3 event to record the stages of CFOP.

 ## Sessions